 The taco craze has taken over worldwide.
-And of course, Cozumel, Mexico is no exception.
-Like you, I’m always looking out for where the locals go to get the best tacos.
+Of course, the awesome taco joints in Cozumel are definitely part of the action.
+Like you, I’m always looking out for where the locals go to get the best tacos in Cozumel.

 There are about 100 or more answers to where to get the best taco in Cozumel and they are all right!
-We’re here to give props to some awesome taco spots on the island, and answer the better question of what’s the best ‘local’ taco to order in Cozumel?
+But I think the better questions are what’s the best ‘local’ taco to order in Cozumel?
 The most popular?
 The most traditional to the region?
 The most unusual?
 Or the best vegetarian taco?
-Then the answers start to get a little more local and lot more mouth-watering.
+Then the answers start to get a little more interesting and lot more mouth-watering.

 Even in the best of times, restaurants can ebb and flow, and our favorite line up can change over time.
 Unfortunately, some things probably will change in the next many months.

 We’re right in the middle of the COVID-19 lockdown as I write this.
 So…fingers crossed.

 But there are many Cozumel taco giants that have been on the top of the list year after year.
 Some are able to work a bit through these troubles, and some are likely not.
 But we hope and pray all of these places, and good places all across the island, reopen soon and strong.

 So when you come to visit, be sure to seek out some on this list, and congratulate them with a nice big order.